howardpchen/ink2md/README.md

 - Configuration values describing folder IDs, polling intervals, and local output paths.
 A starter configuration can be found in [`example.config.json`](example.config.json).
 - An optional Git repository destination.
-Configure `output.provider` as `"git"`, set `output.directory` to the folder within the repository where Markdown should be written, and define the `output.git` block with repository path, branch, and commit settings.
+Configure `markdown.provider` as `"git"`, set `markdown.directory` to the folder within the repository where Markdown should be written, and define the `markdown.git` block with repository path, branch, and commit settings.
 - An optional prompt file that provides guidance to the downstream Markdown generator.
 A default prompt lives in [`prompts/markdown.txt`](prompts/markdown.txt).